sign-in-canada/sign-in-canada.github.io/architecture/components.md

 on the [Express](https://expressjs.com/) web application framework and the [Passport.JS](http://www.passportjs.org/) authentication middleware.

-This is the "Acceptance" component of the Acceptance Platform.
+As the name implies, This is the "Acceptance" component of the Acceptance Platform.
 It integrates with credential providers and trusted identity providers in order to accept assurances of credential and identity on behalf of GC relying parties.

+Sign in Canada uses a version of Gluu Passport that has been customized to support some unique functionality that supports the coexistence with, and transition from, the older GCCF credential services, in particular:

+* It has been customized to support both the preservation and run-time migration of user's existing PAIs from the CSP to the Acceptance Platform, so that the transition has no impact on end users' enrolment with existing relying parties.
+* It has customized to support session coordination between the Acceptance Platform and the CSPs.

 Version: 4.0